1988 World Series: Game 1

-With one out In the sixth, the Dodgers broke Stewart's groove with three consecutive singles by Mike Marshall, John Shelby and Mike Scioscia, which resulted in Marshall scoring.
+With one out in the sixth, the Dodgers broke Stewart's groove with three consecutive singles by Mike Marshall, John Shelby, and Mike Scioscia; Marshall scored.
 Stewart retired the next two batters to end the inning and strand Shelby in scoring position, but the Dodgers had cut the A's lead to 4–3.

-Unknown to the fans and the media at the time, Kirk Gibson was watching the game on television while undergoing physical therapy in the Dodgers' clubhouse.
-At some point during the game, television cameras scanned the Dodgers dugout and commentator Vin Scully, working for NBC for the 1988 postseason, observed that Gibson was "nowhere to be found".
-This spurred Gibson to call for Mitch Poole, the team ball boy, to set up the tee for him to take some warm up swings.
-After a series of warm up swings, Gibson told Poole to go get Lasorda for an evaluation.
-After a brief stint to get Tommy's attention, Pool informed Lasorda that Gibson was taking practice swings in the clubhouse, where Lasorda went back for the evaluation.
-Shortly there after, Gibson was seen in the dugout wearing his batting helmet.
+Unknown to the fans and media at the time, Kirk Gibson was watching the game on television while undergoing physical therapy in the Dodger clubhouse.
+At some point during the game, television cameras scanned the Dodger dugout and commentator Vin Scully, working for NBC for the 1988 postseason, observed that Gibson was "nowhere to be found".
+This spurred Gibson to call for Mitch Poole, the team ball boy, to set up the tee for him to take some warmup swings.
+After a few swings, Gibson told Poole to go get Lasorda for an evaluation; Lasorda presently appeared.
+Shortly thereafter, Gibson was seen in the dugout wearing his batting helmet.
 Along the way, NBC's Bob Costas could hear Gibson's agonized-sounding grunts after every hit.

 A's closer Dennis Eckersley came on to pitch the ninth to close it out for Stewart.
 After retiring the first two batters (Mike Scioscia and Jeff Hamilton), Eckersley's former A's teammate Mike Davis, batting for Alfredo Griffin, walked on five pitches.
 During Davis' at-bat, Dave Anderson initially entered the on-deck circle to hit for Alejandro Peña.
-Eckersley pitched carefully to Davis because the A's remembered all of the home runs he hit for the A's a year earlier, not because the light-hitting Anderson was on deck, as popularly believed.
-After Davis walked, Lasorda called back Anderson and sent up a hobbled Kirk Gibson to the plate, amidst cheers from the Dodger Stadium crowd.
+Eckersley pitched carefully to Davis because the A's remembered the home runs he hit for the A's a year earlier, not—as popularly believed—because the light-hitting Anderson was on deck.
+After Davis walked, Lasorda called back Anderson and sent a hobbled Kirk Gibson to the plate, amid cheers from the Dodger Stadium crowd.
 Gibson bravely fouled off Eckersley's best offerings, demonstrating how badly he was hurting.
 On one foul, Gibson hobbled towards first and prompted Scully to quip, "And it had to be an effort to run THAT far."
 After Gibson fouled off several pitches, Davis stole second on ball three.
-On the next pitch, the 8th of the at-bat, Gibson, slammed a backdoor slider into the right field bleachers to win the game.
+On the next pitch, the eighth of the at-bat, Gibson slammed a backdoor slider into the right-field bleachers to win the game.
 The footage of Gibson hobbling around the bases on both hurt legs and pumping his fist as he rounded second became an iconic baseball film highlight.